l-brew/raspberry/README.md

 The system is organized into the following layers:

 - **Core Control & Communication:** Handles the main control logic, server communication, and socket interfaces.
+- **Controllers:** Implements PID and two-point control algorithms for temperature regulation.
 - **Sensors & Actuators:** Provides drivers and interfaces for temperature sensors, relays, stirrers, and other hardware.
-- **Utilities & Support:** Includes PID control, system information, timers, and scanning utilities.
+- **Utilities & Support:** Includes system information, timers, and scanning utilities.
 - **Testing & Debugging:** Contains modules for debugging, testing, and data logging.
 - **Web Interface:** Provides a Flask-based web dashboard for real-time monitoring and control via browser.

 <!-- Rest of your overview content -->
 ---